-First Idaho Women Lawmakers Properly Honored Thanks To 11-Year-Old Student
+Idaho's 1st Female Lawmakers Properly Honored Thanks To 11-Year-Old Student

 The youngest of the three, Wright, turned 30 just before taking office.
 The populist candidate from the far reaches of northern Idaho would go on to have a long career in politics.

-During their two years in office, Jacox says the trio cemented women's right to vote, expanded powers for nonprofits and made sure a hand-carved statue of George Washington, which still sits in the Idaho capitol today, could be preserved.
+During their two years in office, Jacox says the trio cemented women's right to vote, expanded powers for nonprofits and made sure a hand-carved statue of George Washington, which still sits in the Idaho Capitol today, could be preserved.

-After Anna's letter asking for the commemorative plaque to be moved, lawmakers got to work and the Idaho State Historical Society eventually moved it downstairs to the capitol rotunda where it'll get many more eyes.
+After Anna's letter asking for the commemorative plaque to be moved, lawmakers got to work and the Idaho State Historical Society eventually moved it downstairs to the Capitol rotunda, where it will get many more eyes.

-The exhibit now has two glass display cases that'll rotate different artifacts related to Idaho's first women lawmakers.
+The exhibit now has two glass display cases that will rotate different artifacts related to Idaho's first female lawmakers.

 Anna, who wants to be both a politician and a doctor when she grows up, says she hopes people take an inspiring message away from this experience.